Sex (book): Release

 In the United States, Sex sold 150,000 copies on its release day, with additional 500,000 units a week later.
 The book also reached the number one on both The Washington Post and The New York Times Best Seller list, topping the latter for three weeks.
 By the end of the year, Sex ended among the Top 15 of the best-selling titles in the United States with sales of over 750,000 units.
 The book became a "huge bestseller" in Canada after a "careful review" by customs authorities according to Quill & Quire.
 It sold out 45,000 copies across the country, becoming one of the fastest-selling books in Canadian history.
 In the United Kingdom, Sex sold 100,000 copies in its first day, including 80,000 units in the first half an hour in London according to Creative Camera.
 Sex ended as the second best-selling hardcover book of 1992 in the UK, behind Andrew Morton's Diana biography.

 In France, Madonna held the record for the highest first-month sales for a book in history, before being surpassed by Thierry Meyssan with L'Effroyable Impasture in 2002.
 In Paris alone, 23,000 copies were sold in the first hour of release.
 Sex sold 7,220 units in Spain within its first two days, and 2,000 copies in the first five-hours in the city of Buenos Aires, Argentina.
 In Italy, the book moved 5,000 copies.
 By October 24, a spokeswoman for Australian distributors, Octopus Publishing, informed thousands of copies of Sex had been sold in Western Australia.
+In New Zealand, the trade director for distributor, Reed Publishing, expected that by mid-day on release day most North Island retailers would have sold all of their copies of the book.

 Despite the censorship, Sex was able to sell 150,000 units of an edited version of the initial printing in Japan, topping the national best-selling list upon its release.
-According to the Chinese state newspaper, the book sold 5,000 copies in the first-week in the city of Shanghai alone.
-Although the book was censored shortly after its publication, several hundred of copies were sold in the Irish capital.
+According to the Chinese state newspaper, the book sold 5,000 copies in its first week in the city of Shanghai alone.
+Although the book was censored shortly after its publication, several hundred copies were sold in the Irish capital.

 Worldwide, the book sold 700,000 units in its first day.
 In summary, Sex went on to sell 1.5 million copies worldwide in a matter of days, becoming the fastest-selling coffee table book in history.
 It remains the best-selling coffee table book of all time.
 In 1999, Ed Brown from Fortune called Sex the best-selling illustrated book in history, further comparing that "for most publishers, selling 20,000 copies of a coffee-table book is a minor miracle".